 Absolutely.
-Air pollution concentration can be nearly 100 times greater inside than outdoors.
-The American Lung Association says that many people spend 90% of their time inside, making it critical for homeowners to be knowledgeable about indoor air quality (IAQ) in Rochester.
+Air pollution concentration can be nearly 100 times worse inside than outdoors.
+The American Lung Association says that the majority of people spend 90% of their time inside, making it critical for homeowners to be aware of indoor air quality (IAQ) in Rochester.

-Many regular household items cause poor indoor air quality, such as:
+Many standard household items cause poor indoor air quality, like:

 - Chemicals found in carpet, furniture, upholstery and drapes